Mallory Wanecque: Early life

 Wanecque was born on 26 July 2006 in Valenciennes, Hauts-de-France.
 She attended the Jules Ferry School in Anzin.
 One day as she was leaving the school holding her little sister in her arms, she came across three women who were distributing flyers for a casting and caught the eye of the casting director of the film The Worst Ones, who left her number with Wanecque.
 She passed the audition and then quit high school to devote herself to a film career.

 Career

 In 2022, Wanecque made her film debut with a starring role in the drama The Worst Ones, directed by Lise Akoka and Romane Gueret, for which she won the Rising Star Award for Best International Young Actor at the 2022 Rome Film Festival, and was nominated for the César Award for Most Promising Actress in 2023.
 She next starred as a teenage boxer in Ali Marhyar's comedy Like a Prince (2023).

-In 2024, Wanecque will star in Teddy Lussi-Modeste's drama The Good Teacher, and in Gilles Lellouche's romantic comedy musical Beating Hearts.
+In 2024, Wanecque starred in Teddy Lussi-Modeste's drama The Good Teacher, and in Gilles Lellouche's romantic comedy musical Beating Hearts.